-Atos, a European actor in IS security, provides metapki, a complete solution to create electronic certificates and manage their life cycle.
+Atos, a European leader in IS security, provides MetaPKI, a complete solution to create electronic certificates and manage their lifecycle.

-Information system security is an essential issue for organisations moving to paperless exchanges, whether for internal communications or for relationships with partners and customers.
-Electronic certificates respond to this need as they allow applications to support security services such as user authentication, non-repudiation of transactions, and confidentiality of data exchanges.
+Information system security is an essential issue for organizations moving to paperless exchanges, whether for internal communications or for relationships with partners and customers.
+Electronic certificates address this need, allowing applications to support security services such as user authentication, non-repudiation of transactions and confidentiality of data exchanges.

 Managing security and trust

-From strong authentication to access to all metapki functional entities to recording of all actions, enciphered sensitive information and private and public keys protected using Hardware Security Modules (HSM), metapki ensures data security.
+From strong authentication to access to all functional entities or recording all actions, MetaPKI ensures data security with encrypted sensitive information and private and public keys protected using Hardware Security Modules (HSM).

-As a European security leader, Atos has metapki’s modularity and sales conditions enable the smooth deployment of a solution tailored to the organisation’s needs: new types of certificate, new management processes, new organisational units and new Certification Authorities may be added as required.
+As a European security leader, Atos MetaPKI’s modularity and sales conditions enable the smooth deployment of a solution tailored to your organization’s needs.
+New types of certificates, new management processes, new organizational units and new certification authorities may be added as required.

 Norms and standards

-► Physical Servers: 32/64 bits platform with at least 4 Go of RAM, 10 Go of available disc memory, 2 Ethernet ports
+- Physical Servers: 32/64 bits platform with at least 4 Gb of RAM, 10 Gb of available disc memory, 2 Ethernet ports

-► Mail Server: Email sending is possible for each step of certificates life cycle
+- Mail Server: Email sending is possible for each step of the certificate’s lifecycle